Helmholtz-HiRSE/helmholtz-hirse.github.io/README.md

 The main overview pages are markdown files in the main folder.
 All subpages are organized in subfolders:

-├── assets          --> place for images
+    ├──assets          --> place for images
-├── _events         --> pages for events
+    ├──_events         --> pages for events
-├── _projects       --> pages for projects
+    ├──_projects       --> pages for projects

 All other files and folders are for structure and design of the page.